Version 4.0 | October 2020

-Some of our third-party service providers are based in countries that do not have equivalent privacy and data protection laws in your country of residence.
-If we share personal information customers in the European Economic Area (“EEA”) with third parties outside the EEA or to a country the European Commission has not deemed ‘adequate’, we ensure the third parties abide by necessary policies and certifications such as a privacy shield, standard contractual data protection clauses, binding corporate rules, or other appropriate legal mechanisms.
+Some of our third-party service providers are based in countries that do not have equivalent privacy and data protection laws to those of your country of residence.
+If we share personal information for customers in the European Economic Area (“EEA”) with third parties outside the EEA, or to a country the European Commission has not deemed ‘adequate’, we will ensure the third party agreements require them to abide by necessary policies and certifications such as relevant certifications, standard contractual data protection clauses, binding corporate rules, or other appropriate legal mechanisms.

 Changes To Our Privacy Statement

 We keep our Privacy Statement and privacy practices under regular review and will change this Privacy Statement from time to time.
 If we make any significant changes, we will notify you of the changes by posting them on our website or sending you an email, and we will change the last updated date at the bottom of this Privacy Statement.

 If you have questions or concerns regarding data protection and privacy at Evidence Partners, we encourage you to contact us: